shorebirdtech/shorebird/TRUSTED_TESTERS.md

 # Trusted Testers

+We're in the process of replacing this document with https://docs.shorebird.dev/ please try our new docs site and let us know if we've missed anything!

 While this document is public, access to Shorebird services are not yet generally available.
 We're running a trusted tester program with a limited number of users to ensure that we're building the right thing and that it's